cosmos/gravity-bridge/README.md

 ebrelayer help
 ```

-## Running and using the application
+## Running and testing the application

 First, initialize a chain and create accounts to test sending of a random token.